 Best time to visit Verona

 Summer is always a popular time to visit anywhere in Italy.
 June to August is a great time to visit Verona when you can experience the Verona Arena Opera.
 They have such spectacular evening performances in the Roman era amphitheater during the Opera Season.
-We visited during November and the crowds were less and the weather was still great.
+We visited Verona during the beginning of winter, in November and the crowds were less and the weather was still great.
 And a bonus we got to visit the Christmas markets.

 Where to stay in Verona